camillem/datami-documentation-content/texts/en/documentation/docs-widgets-overview.md

 Datami is not a widget per say, it's a **collection of widgets**.

-We are developping several widgets you can therefore include _ad libidum_ onto your own websites.
+We are developping several widgets you can therefore include _ad libitum_ onto your own websites.

 Each widget has its own specificities, and can work independently or altogether.